Tyler Skaggs: Legal action

 Following the results of Skaggs's autopsy, the Southlake Police Department released a statement that the case surrounding his death was still open, while the Tarrant County Criminal District Attorney's Office had not opened an investigation.
 Skaggs's family, meanwhile, hired Texas attorney Rusty Hardin to investigate the circumstances surrounding his death.
 On October 13, after an investigation by the DEA, Kay told authorities he had provided oxycodone to Skaggs for years, and he gave the DEA the names of five other players within the organization that he believed were using opiates.
-Kay was arrested on August 7 and later indicted by a federal grand jury on October 15 on charges related to Skaggs's death.
+Kay was arrested on August 7, 2020 and later indicted by a federal grand jury on October 15, 2020 on charges related to Skaggs's death.
 Kay's trial date was postponed multiple times, first due to Kay's attorney William Reagan Wynn contracting COVID-19 during the COVID-19 pandemic in North America, and then because of complications from the 2021 Texas power crisis.
 After nearly three years of delays, the trial began on February 8, 2022.
 During the trial, Skaggs's teammates Matt Harvey, Mike Morin, Cam Bedrosian, and C. J. Cron testified that Kay had provided them with oxycodone pills.
 Harvey additionally testified that he had provided Skaggs with Percocet pills on several occasions.
-On February 17, Kay was found guilty on two counts relating to Skaggs's death: Distribution of controlled substances resulting in death, and conspiracy to possess with intent to distribute controlled substances.
+On February 17, Kay was found guilty on two counts relating to Skaggs's death: distribution of controlled substances resulting in death, and conspiracy to possess with intent to distribute controlled substances.
 The jury reached a verdict after only 90 minutes of deliberation.
 On October 11, Kay was sentenced to 22 years in prison.

 After Kay's indictment legal experts like Marc Edelman, a professor at the City University of New York who specializes in sports law, questioned whether the Angels would face legal repercussions for Skaggs's death.
 On June 29, 2021, Skaggs's widow and parents filed a wrongful death and negligence lawsuit against Kay, the Angels, and former Angels vice president of communications Tim Mead.
 The lawsuit accused the team of allowing Kay, who had a history of substance abuse, "unrestricted access" to members of the Angels, who were "at risk of turning to medication to assist with pain management" because of the "rigors of a 162-game schedule".

-The circumstances of Skaggs's death prompted MLB to question whether or not they should include random opioid screening as part of the league's drug testing program.
+The circumstances of Skaggs's death prompted MLB to consider adding random opioid screenings to the league's drug testing program.
 While opioids like oxycodone and fentanyl were considered "drugs of abuse" under MLB policy, players were not tested unless there was reasonable cause, or if they were part of a drug treatment program.
 On December 12, 2019, MLB and the players' union agreed to start regularly testing players for both opioids and cocaine, and to assign players and team staff to mandatory educational programs on the dangers of prescription painkillers.
 No opioid violations were found in MLB in the first two years after testing was implemented.